zylx0532/pasztor.at/_posts/2018-12-31-monitoring-basics.md

 from the truth.

 In my eyes monitoring has two purposes.
 First of all, it needs to tell you when something happens in the system that impairs the business.
-Nobody is wants to get up at 2 AM in the morning for something that doesn't affect the business.
+Nobody wants to get up at 2 AM in the morning for something that doesn't affect the business.

 Second, it should help with forecasting.
 It should tell you about things that will soon become an issue.